Isfandiyar Khan: Cultural policies

 During the reign of Isfandiyar Khan, new madrasas and mosques were built in Khiva.
 In 1912, he built the complex of Narallabay Palace (also known as the Isfandiyar Palace), in the form of a separate building which housed several ceremonial halls in rooms of various shapes.
 Among them, there was the throne room, built and decorated in a modern Russian style.
 Isfandiyar Khan ordered many elements of the new building from the St. Petersburg Imperial Porcelain Factory.

-Photographer and first Uzbek film director Khudaibergen Devanov shot the first documentary in Uzbek about Isfandiyar Khan with his heir riding in the front of a car in 1910.
+Photographer and first Khivan film director Khudaibergen Devanov shot the first documentary about Isfandiyar Khan with his heir riding in the front of a car in 1910.

 Together with the Emir of Bukhara Mohammed Alim Khan, Isfandiyar Khan took part in the opening of the Saint Petersburg Mosque on February 22, 1913.